Cal Raleigh Preview, Player Props: Mariners vs. Royals

 Cal Raleigh At The Plate

-- Raleigh leads Seattle with 90 hits, batting .229 this season with 45 extra-base hits.
+- Raleigh has 92 hits, which is best among Seattle hitters this season, while batting .232 with 46 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 125th in batting average, 117th in on-base percentage, and 40th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 123rd, his on-base percentage ranks 109th, and he is 36th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.